SelfishGene/SFHQ-T2I-dataset/README.md

 The SFHQ-T2I dataset provides a large, diverse collection of high-quality synthetic face images paired with their generating prompts.
 This dataset is unique in its level of variability across multiple facial and environmental attributes, made possible by the use of various state-of-the-art text-to-image models and carefully crafted prompts.

-The purpose of this dataset is to provide a rich resource for training and evaluating machine learning models in tasks related to face analysis, generation, and text-to-image synthesis, without the need to worry about privecy or lisenece issues.
+The purpose of this dataset is to provide a rich resource for training and evaluating machine learning models in tasks related to face analysis, generation, and text-to-image synthesis, without the need to worry about privacy or license issues.
 The dataset may be extended from time to time with additional labels or features, but no promises.

 I hope this dataset proves useful.
 Feel free to use it as you see fit...